Prototype003/fly_IIS/README.md

 File (split2250_bipolarRerefType1_lineNoiseRemoved_postPuffpreStim.mat) should be stored in bin/workspace_results/

 ## Core scripts/functions for obtaining IIS and SII using pyphi:
+bin/fly_phi.py
-bin/fly_phi.py - underlying functions for binarisation of fly data, building TPM, parsing pyphi output
+>underlying functions for binarisation of fly data, building TPM, parsing pyphi output
 bin/phi_3/phi_compute.py - computation of IIS and SII for a given channel-set/fly/trial/condition combination - outputs to bin/phi_3/results_split/

 ## Core scripts for IIS/SII computation using MASSIVE: